rschristopher/ischristtrue.com/src/modern-views/free-will.md

  of Remonstrant Arminianism
  led inevitably to a rationalistic Arminianism.
 Many of these views are
- superficially similar to the Roman Catholic view of synergism.
+ superficially similar to the Roman Catholic view of synergism (that man retains some ability to do good independent of God's grace, specifically to freely choose to accept grace).
 What followed in the century after Dort was a migration away from strict monergism but not stopping at rational Arminianism, instead leading inevitably towards